 Costopoulos will serve as a spokesperson for the policy suite as it pertains to students and Executive Director, Human Resource Services and Acting Associate Vice-President, Wayne Patterson, will be the spokesperson as it pertains to faculty and staff.
-Four working groups have been formed to manage the implementation of the policy and procedure.
-Those four working groups include: Support, Assessment, Education and Outreach, and Accountability.
-In addition to ensuring that the policy and procedure are implemented, the working groups will enhance the University's communication of the policy suite.
-Supplementary Notes and context
+Four working groups have been formed to manage the im the policy and procedure.
+Those four working groups in Assessment, Education and Outreach, and Accountability ensuring that the policy and procedure are implemented groups will enhance the University's communication of the Supplementary Notes and context